benngermin/epq/BUG_REPORT.md

 **Impact**: Could lead to hanging connections or incomplete responses in edge cases.

-**Fix Required**: Ensure reader.cancel() is called in all error paths and add proper try-finally blocks.
+**Fix Applied**: Added try-catch-finally blocks to ensure reader.cancel() is called in all error paths, and made reader.cancel() calls asynchronous with proper error handling.

 ## 4. MODERATE: Missing Error Handling in Cognito Auth Callback